Polymorphic Iterable Sequential Effect Systems: Kleene Effect Systems

-Setting aside the iteration operator for a moment, it is immediate that every Kleene Algebra $\mathcal{K}$ gives rise to an effect quantale $EQ(\mathcal{K})$: \begin{proposition}[Kleene Algebra Effect Quantales] For every Kleene Algebra $\mathcal{K}=(K,+,\cdot,{}^*,0,1)$, there is a corresponding effect quantale $EQ(\mathcal{K})=(K,+,\cdot,1)$. \end{proposition} \begin{proof} Satisfaction of the effect quantale laws follows immediately from the properties in Definition \ref{def:ka}. \end{proof} The primary distinctions between Kleene Algebras and Effect Quantales are: \begin{itemize} \item Kleene Algebras treat iteration as an essential, mandatory operation, while Effect Quantales permit it to be omitted. \item Kleene Algebras require a least element (since $0$ is the unit for the operator $+$ used to derive the order), while Effect Quantales are agnostic about the existence of a least element. \end{itemize} The latter is a modest difference, but the iteration operators warrant further comparison.
+Setting aside the iteration operator for a moment, it is immediate that every Kleene Algebra $\mathcal{K}$ gives rise to an effect quantale $EQ(\mathcal{K})$, since any idempotent semiring (Kleene Algebra) is also a partial idempotent semiring without 0 (effect quantale): \begin{proposition}[Kleene Algebra Effect Quantales] For every Kleene Algebra $\mathcal{K}=(K,+,\cdot,{}^*,0,1)$, there is a corresponding effect quantale $EQ(\mathcal{K})=(K,+,\cdot,1)$. \end{proposition} \begin{proof} Satisfaction of the effect quantale laws follows immediately from the properties in Definition \ref{def:ka}. \end{proof}